Snrts/ModellingMagneticResonance/README.md

 # ModellingMagneticResonance
-Repository for proect period 9
+Repository for project period 9